cotangity/active_directory/README.md

         Get-ADUser  -Filter $filter -Properties EmployeeID, LockedOut, PasswordExpired, PasswordLastSet -Server  "DomainController"
         }

-You can re add this code and give a second function name with a different domain controller if you need to work with several.
+You can copy this code and give a second function name with a different domain controller if you need to work with several.

-This would looke like
+This would look like:

     function "Function Name1" {
         $employeeID = Read-Host "Enter employee ID"